MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-optout-telemetry.md

 ms.custom: ""

 ---
-# Opting out of usage data collection
+# Opting out of usage data collection (Micorosft R)

 **Applies to:** version 9.0.1 and later